 Pumps come with features such as waterproofing, touchscreen, and alerts for dosage time and insulin reservoir capacity.
-Some pumps can connect or communicate with a sensor to monitor blood glucose levels (continuous glucose monitor).
+Some pumps can connect or communicate with a glucose sensor to monitor blood glucose levels (continuous glucose monitor or CGM).
 This allows you (or in some cases the pump) to stop insulin delivery if blood glucose is becoming too low.
 Talk to your health care provider about which pump is right for you.

 HOW INSULIN PUMPS WORK

 An insulin pump delivers insulin continuously to the body.
-The device usually uses only rapid-acting insulin.
+Except in rare circumstances, the device usually uses only rapid-acting insulin.
 It can be programmed to release different doses of insulin based on your blood glucose levels.
 Insulin doses are of three types:

 - Basal dose: A small amount of insulin delivered all day and night.
 With pumps you can change the amount of basal insulin being delivered at different times of day.
 This is the biggest advantage of pumps over injected insulin because you can customize the amount of basal insulin you are getting at different times of day.

 - Bolus dose: A higher dose of insulin at meals when blood sugar levels rise due to carbohydrates in food.
 Most pumps have a 'bolus wizard' to help calculate the bolus dose based on your blood glucose level and the meal (grams of carbohydrate) you are eating.
 You can program the pump to deliver the bolus doses in different patterns.
 This is also an advantage over injected insulin for some people.

 - A correction or a supplemental dose as needed.

-You can program the amount of a dose according to your blood sugar levels at different of times of the day.
+You can program the amount of a dose according to your blood sugar levels at different times of the day.

 The benefits of using an insulin pump include: